Revised January 19, 2016; October 11, 2017; July 9, 2021; August 1, 2022

 Departments wanting to dispose of property by trading it in towards a purchase (KSU Disposition Code 1) must contact the KSU Purchasing Office at (785) 532-6214 for purchasing procedures.

 If property is lost or stolen, immediate action is required.
-Please refer to PPM Chapter 3030 for instructions on what to do.
+Please refer to PPM Chapter 3030 for instructions.